Qing201/StudyNote/Algorithms/CSE417_Algorithms/HW/HW2/CSE417_A2P2_QingchuanHou.md

 2. 8-13, 9-12
 3. 9-12, 10-13
 4. 8-12, 10-13

+** Added in redo **
+How each spaning tree arises:
+These different spanning trees are caused by the searching sequence between nodes 8, 9, and 10.
+If a node has mutilple edges with the nodes in uper level.
+The parant of this node in BFS tree will decide by which node in uper level doing the search first.
+1. If search node 8 first, the node 12, 13 will be children of node 8.
+2. If search sequence is 9 -> 8 -> 10, the node 12 will be 9's children, the node 13 will be 8's children, the edges will be 8-13, 9-12
+3. If search sequence is 9 -> 10 -> 8 or 10 -> 9 -> 8, the edges will be 9-12 and 10-13.
+4. If search sequence is 10 -> 8 -> 9, the edges will be 10-13 and 8-12.
+**

 When use the BFS, if there have any edges between two different levels in the graph haven't been used in a BFS tree *(the broken line in the graph)*.
 That means there have differents spanning trees are also possible. *(If does not specify the order)* Because these egdes can replace a edges without change the level of every nodes.